 Table of Contents:

 Review recurring expensesCutting costs and increasing profit are essential aspects of running a successful small business.
 One effective way to reduce expenses is to review recurring expenses.
 A recurring expense is a payment that is charged on a regular basis and is necessary for the business operations, such as rent and utilities.
-In order to reduce these costs, it is important to evaluate the contracts associated with them and make sure they are current, competitive, and canceled when no longer necessary.
+In order to reduce these costs, it is important to evaluate the contracts associated with them and make sure they are current, & competitive.

 Savings can be seen by negotiating better deals with existing suppliers or even switching services.
 It is important, however, to make sure the quality of the service or product is not sacrificed or you may end up spending more in the long run.
 Additionally, some providers may offer discounts for paying bills in advance or discounts for signing long-term contracts.
 Therefore, it is beneficial to shop around and do the necessary research so that you can find the best option for your business.